 (Btw, LSAT logic games are officially known as LSAT analytical reasoning, but few people call them that.)

-Looking from one page to another is an easy way to distract yourself and lose everything you’ve been working on.
+This may seem like a small thing, but looking from the top of the scrap paper (at the diagram) to a question at the very bottom is an easy way to distract yourself and lose everything you’ve been working on mentally.
 Logic games are hard.
 You have to do an elaborate chain of deductions in your head.
 If you are even slightly distracted, the whole chain of deductions falls apart.
 Distraction causes you to go slower and make mistakes.

 This is not a hypothetical risk.
 I’ve watched students do logic games in person.
 I see their eyes go back and forth between questions and far off diagrams.
 They make the same deductions over, and over, and over, not even realizing they’re forgetting deductions and repeating their work.
 Large eye scanning distances are disastrous.